-Flathead Valley Hockey Association (FVHA) is a non-profit organization established in January 2007.
+Flathead Valley Hockey Association (FVHA) is a non-profit organization established in January 2007 (EIN 14-1985774).
 The organization was formed for the purpose of creating, organizing, administering and managing youth hockey programs at the Woodland Ice Center.

-FVHA operates entirely on volunteer efforts.
-FVHA also owns the ice skating rink and manages the community skate center located at Woodland Park.
+FVHA operates mostly on volunteer efforts.
+FVHA also owns the ice skating rink equipment and manages the City of Kalispell's community skate center located at Woodland Park.
 Woodland Ice Center is open to the public for public skate, men’s and women’s adult hockey programs, school and group events as well as the youth hockey program.

 In 2007 Steve and Genia Tartaglino with Tony Clayton purchased a used portable, refrigerated ice rink system package and established FVHA.
 FVHA approached the City of Kalispell requesting assistance in locating a suitable site for the rink.
 The city offered the old pool site at Woodland Park.
 By using the existing old pool buildings (with some renovation) as the front desk, locker rooms, rest rooms and concession stand FVHA was able to expand the usefulness of a city-owned asset and the city was able to support a local non-profit organization in making the rink available to the entire community.

 FVHA maintains the rink and the equipment to maintain the ice.
 Funds to pay for the rink, maintenance and utilities for the rink come from a combination of fees for ice time and various program charges.
 In order to keep fees low for the general community and the youth hockey association members FVHA has a number of fundraising programs including raffles, selling advertising on the boards surrounding the rink and running a food booth at the Northwest Montana Fair each August.
 Considerable community donations made the establishment of the rink possible and program expansions feasible.